 Parsley can be found in 2 common varieties, curly or Italian flat-leaf.
 Both are safe for guinea pigs.

-While parsley greens provide a great source of vitamins, they should also be restricted to a few sprigs 2-3 times a week because of the high calcium in this veggie.
+While parsley greens provide a great source of vitamins, they should be restricted to a few sprigs once or twice a week because of the high calcium in this veggie.

 Parsley is a great choice to feed more frequently to baby guinea pigs, as young guinea pigs under four months need higher levels of calcium and Vitamin C for proper growth.